Balls in the Air: The Story Behind the Protocol

 What kind of exercise/activity best complements the regimen?

 I would avoid extreme endurance exercise like marathons and triathlons.
 If you’re a woman trying to do it all, you’re likely burning the candle at both ends.
-Endurance fitness could kick you over the edge into adrenal fatigue, which is caused by chronic stress.
+Endurance fitness could kick you over the edge into fatigue, which is caused by chronic stress.
 I recommend focusing on restorative exercises such as yoga, functional training, or high intensity training (HIIT) where there are short bursts of intense exercise followed by rest.

 Are there other lifestyle changes that can make a noticeable difference?